Blard-omu/Learn-Node.js-With-Blard/README.md

 ## Error Handling in Node.js

 Error handling is crucial in Node.js applications.
-Use `try-catch` blocks or asynchronous error handling to manage exceptions effectively.
+We can use `try-catch` blocks or asynchronous error handling to manage exceptions effectively.

 **Example: Asynchronous error handling with callbacks**